qianchenzhumeng/ioctl-rs/ioctl_list/README.md

 # ioctl_list

-This directory contains a C++ program called `ioctl_list`, which will output Rust definitions for any ioctls found on the current system.
+This directory contains a C program called `ioctl_list`, which will output Rust definitions for any ioctls found on the current system.

 ## Adding a New Platform